AdekingDev/Bike-Buyers-Data-Analysis-Project/README.md

 - Visualized insights using Pie, Bar, Column, and Line charts.

-- Built Key Performance Indicators (KPIs) for total customers, purchase rate, and averages.
+- Built Key Performance Indicators (KPIs) for total income, purchase rate, and averages.

 ### Dashboard Design

-- Blue–Green professional theme for business readability.
+- Professional theme for business readability.

 - Interactive slicers for filtering by Gender, Region, and Education.